Long form vs short form website content - which one is right for your business?

 2) More social shares

 According to a study by BuzzSumo and Moz, the longer a published article, the more shares it will get.
-This works right up to the most extreme lengths, with the highest number of shares correlating with posts of 3,000 to 10,000 words.
+This works right up to the most extreme lengths, with the highest number of shares relating to posts of 3,000 to 10,000 words.

 3) Better conversion rates

 Long form content is also good at converting.
 When CrazyEgg did an experiment with long form content, they found that their conversion rates went up by 30%.
-While not everyone will read until the end of your 3,000 word article, those who do are much more likely to drop you a line than those who have skimmed through 600 words, because they'll be the really engaged ones who are ready to buy.
+While not everyone will read until the end of your 3,000 word article, those who do are much more likely to drop you a line than those who have skimmed through 600 words.

 When to use long form content